yangyangisyou/GitHub-PR-google-extension/README.md

 ---

-## How to start a new project yourself
+## How to start a new google extension project yourself
 1. Create project
   * For example, you can use React, or just  simple popup HTML.